 Auto insurance is now required to drive in Mexico.
-In November, 2012, Banjercito began requiring auto insurance in order to get a vehicle permit.
+Banjercito now sometimes requires auto insurance in order to get a vehicle permit.
 So, if you didn't get insurance before you left, you will have to buy some from them, on the spot.
-Their coverage is not great, their rates are high and you can only get 180 days of coverage.
+Their coverage is not great, their rates are high, vehicle can only be fixed in Mexico and you can only get 180 days of coverage.

 It would be foolish not to buy auto, RV or motorcycle insurance from a US agent for a Mexican company before you leave.
 I hope my reviews of what makes dependable Mexican auto insurance companies will help you decide where to get your Mexico auto, motorhome, RV or motorcycle insurance.

 If you don't want to read why I chose the 3 Mexican insurance companies I recommend, but just click and go to my best-selling insurance website, here is the top company overall, in my opinion.
 The other two below have specialized policies for different types of situations.

 Trustworthy vehicle insurance for your drive to Mexico is priceless.
 Peace of mind while driving in Mexico is the most important piece of luggage to pack.
 These US insurance agents all represent first-class Mexican auto, RV, motorcycle and motorhome insurance companies.
 I know the owners of these Mexican insurance companies.
 Price is not the only factor to consider when buying Mexican auto, RV, motorhome insurance for driving to Mexico.
 I have driven to Mexico with these Mexican insurance companies, and others.
 These Mexico auto insurance agencies will treat you right.
 I make a commission from them, but have turned down other Mexican insurance companies because I did not trust them.
 So my reviews are honest.